Claiming VAT relief if you're disabled or over 60

 How to apply for VAT relief

-If you’re 60 or over, you should get a reduced rate of VAT (currently 5%) on the supply and installation of any:
+If you’re aged 60 or over, you may be eligible for a reduced VAT rate of 5% on the supply and installation of certain mobility aids in your home.

-• built-in shower seats – or showers containing built-in shower seats
+• built-in shower seats or showers with built-in seats

 • walk-in baths with sealable doors